Slump in banks and resources pushes European shares to 2-1/2 year low

 LONDON, Feb 11 A top European share index plunged to its lowest level in 2-1/2 years on Thursday, led down by a renewed slump in banks and commodity-related stocks, with Societe Generale sliding after disappointing results.

-The index had snapped a seven-day losing run in the previous session when it rose 1.8 percent.
-But an 11.3 percent slump so far in February has the index set for its biggest monthly fall since 2008, and it is down 16.6 percent so far this year.
+The index had snapped a 7-day losing run in the previous session when it rose 1.8 percent.
+But a 10.8 percent slump so far in February has the index set for its biggest monthly fall since 2008, and it is down 16.4 percent so far this year.

-Banks were down 6.3 percent, the top sectoral faller.
-The sector is down nearly 11 percent so far this week as concerns over profitability in a low-growth, low-interest rate environment have knocked confidence in the sector.
+Banks were down over 5 percent, the top sectoral faller.
+The sector is down around 10 percent so far this week as concerns over profitability in a low-growth, low-interest rate environment have knocked confidence in the sector.

-Rio Tinto dropped 3.4 percent after the miner posted an annual loss and scrapped its promise to maintain or lift its dividend annually from this year onwards due to a tough outlook.
+Rio Tinto dropped 3.3 percent after the miner posted an annual loss and scrapped its promise to maintain or lift its dividend annually for this year onward due to a tough outlook.

 "The most important thing out of Rio Tinto's update is the change in dividend policy ...
 Its dividend yield had been a redeeming feature of the stock, even as commodities slumped, so now there's tremendous pressure on the share price," IG's Madden said.